NBISweden/development-guidelines/README.md

 feature branches and undergo review before merging (see below).
 This may be highly beneficial for small projects too, obviously (do this!).

-A **hotfix** branch is a essentially a branch that implements a bugfix to a release.
-In terms of branching, it is thus very similar to a “feature” branch but for the master branch rather than for the development branch.
+A **hotfix** branch (often called `hotfix/some_name`) is a essentially a branch that implements a bugfix to a release.
+In terms of branching, it is thus very similar to a feature branch but for the master branch rather than for the development branch.
 A hotfix should fix critical errors that were not caught in testing before the release was made.
-A hotfix branch is typically called `hotfix/some_name`.
 Hotfixes should not implement new behaviour, unless this is needed to fix a critical bug.
 Hotfixes need to undergo review before they are merged back into the master *and* development branches.

-The master and development branches are never deleted, while the others are transient.
+The master and development branches are never deleted, while the others are transient (temporary, for the duration of the development and review of the feature or hotfix).

 The benefits of this type of branching model in development are